Bloom-host/BloomDocs/docs/running_a_server/update-minecraft.md

 ---

-### Changing To Java 17
+### Changing Java Version

 :::important
-If you are unable to change this next setting and you see a message such as "This server's Docker image has been manually set by an administrator and cannot be changed through this UI.", please [open a ticket on the support Discord.](https://discord.com/invite/bloom) and Bloom.host staff will need to change this for you.
+If you are unable to change this next setting, and you see a message such as "This server's Docker image has been manually set by an administrator and cannot be changed through this UI.", please [open a ticket on the support Discord.](https://discord.com/invite/bloom) and Bloom.host staff will need to change this for you.
 :::

 1. Firstly you want to go to the [Minecraft server control panel](https://mc.bloom.host/) and select the server that you want to change the Java version of.